garrekstemo/pistachio/ReadMe.md

 ## Lorentzian fitting and Dispersion Curves

-This is a bit of a mess right now, with way too many command-line flags and code that is cobbled together.
-Some functions work and others need fine-tuning by the user.
-See the help (`polariton_processing.py -h`) documentation for run details.

 This program processes and analyzes spectral data, specifically light-matter coupling FTIR experiments.
-Correct processing is dependent on a particular file and folder naming scheme.
-Input files must be .csv.

 There are a few different flags that can be used to specify the type of analysis you want to do.
 They are: